-If there is need to run a humidifier in your baby’s room, then there is need to understand cool mist humidifier Vs warm mist humidifier thoroughly so that you know which one is more economical to run.
-We have provided the insight to this topic by differentiating them to help you in informed decision making.
-Find our resource below for details
+If there is a need to run a humidifier in your baby’s room, then there is a need to understand the difference between cool mist vs warm mist humidifier thoroughly so that you know which one is more economical to run.
+We have provided insight into this topic by differentiating them to help you with informed decision making.
+Find our resource below for details.

 What is a humidifier?

-Humidifier is generally a home appliance that adds humidity in form of mist or steam to the air in a home or office.
-They come as stand-alone unit meant to humidify a single room or they can be integrated into the HVAC system of a building, and as such, humidify the whole house.
+Generally, a humidifier is a home appliance that adds humidity in the form of mist or steam to the air in a home or office.
+It comes as a stand-alone unit for single room use, but some model can be integrated into the HVAC system of a building and as such, can be used to humidify the whole house.

 Are humidifiers good for babies?

 Absolutely yes they are.
-Since humidifier prevent air from becoming too dry, they help to aid the breathing process of your babies.
-They help to ease nasal congestion, dry throat and clogged lungs which are characteristics of dry weather.
+Since humidifier prevents air from becoming too dry, they help to aid the breathing process of your babies.
+They help to ease nasal congestion, dry throat, and clogged lungs, which are characteristics of dry weather.
 Babies require special attention because they are easily prone to illness, therefore a humidifier would help you in caring for them.

 Which humidifier is better for a baby, warm or cold?

 Babies are very inquisitive and as such tend to reach out and grab everything within their eyesight.
 And this is more pronounced when they just started crawling or walking.
-If there is no way you can totally monitor them, you should totally go for a cool mist humidifier, unless of course if they are still very tender.
+If there is no way you can monitor them, you should go for a cool-mist humidifier, unless of course if they are still very tender.
 But in the long run, there isn’t any point having to switch humidifiers just because your baby has started crawling or walking.